dtbyun/SQL-ETF-Web-App/README.md

 Voilà - A Python library that allows you to convert a Jupyter Notebook into an interactive dashboard that you can share with others.

+hvPlot - A familiar and high-level API for data exploration and visualization.

 Jupyter Lab - The latest web-based interactive development enviornmental for notebooks, code, and data.

 ---